 Specific RA responsibilities include the implementation of programs that encourage community development and personal growth as well as the support and implementation of policies and procedures that encourage a positive academic environment.
 The RA also serves as a peer counselor and resource regarding the University community.
 It is expected that any person who applies for an RA position is sincerely interested in the welfare of students and Southwestern University, and consequently, is constructively supportive of both.

-- Good discipline record at Southwestern
+- Good academic and disciplinary standing at Southwestern

 - Applicants must have a cumulative 2.5 or higher grade point average.

 - Applicants must have lived in a residence hall for 2 full semesters prior to the first full semester of employment.

 - RAs must carry a minimum of 12 credit hours.